mborgerson/gdbstub/README.md

 This was originally developed for embedded x86 systems, but it's fairly modular.
 With a little effort, it can be easily ported to other platforms.

-I copying the mock architecture functions then modifying `gdb_sys_*` functions and types to fit your platform's needs accordingly.
+I recommend copying the mock architecture implementation and adjusting it to fit your platform's needs accordingly.

-I welcome PR's for other platforms!
+PR's for other platforms are welcome!

 Building
 --------